speckerf/massSpecker/README.md

     datasette -p 8080 -h 0.0.0.0 /mnt/output/results.db
 ```

-Open Browser and type http://127.0.0.1:8080/ or localhost:8080
+Open a browser and type http://127.0.0.1:8080/ or localhost:8080.

-### Directly access the compound list from Datasette
+### 4. Directly access the compound list from Datasette

 First, we publish the compound database to Datasette: